brndnmtthws/brndn-io/content/about/index.md

 ## Adventures

-I've climbed mountains, run marathons, and done some long distance cycling ([randonneur style](https://en.wikipedia.org/wiki/Randonneuring)).
+I've climbed mountains, run marathons, and done some long-distance cycling ([randonneur style](https://en.wikipedia.org/wiki/Randonneuring)).
 Here are a few examples:

 - I biked from SF to NYC unassisted in 27 days.
 I recorded a [daily video log on YouTube](https://www.youtube.com/playlist?list=PLfHJt4o9-rmCH1J_DTVoNxrnJiaPUNg_O)
 - I raced the Wolfpack Hustle Crash Race before the 2012 LA marathon, crashed 1 mile before the finish line, made it back to the start of the marathon, and then finished the marathon in under 4 hours
 - I biked to the summit of [Mauna Kea](https://en.wikipedia.org/wiki/Mauna_Kea), a volcano in Hawaii, unassisted.
 The climb to Mauna Kea's summit might be the longest continuous vertical climb in the world (from sea to summit is over 13,000ft in vertical gain)
-- I biked from SF to Chico, through the northern Sierra Nevadas, and then on to Mount Shasta which I summited
+- I biked from SF to Chico, through the northern Sierra Nevadas, and then on to summit Mount Shasta

 {{< figure
   src="brobuddies.jpg"